gnokit/Coursera_Capstone/Capstone Project - The Battle of Neighborhoods.md

 |L4|1.0|9.0|2.0|1.0|5.0|
 |L5|0.0|13.0|4.0|2.0|12.0|

-Moreover, tdese categories are most concerned by tde stakeholder according to profile rating
+Moreover, tdese categories are most concerned by the stakeholder according to profile rating

     Shop & Service          15.517857
     Metro Station           13.900000